 The backbone of Maha Mala is the yogic principle of ‘Ahimsa’ or non- violence towards others, hence each of our tassels found in our Malas are made from Ahimsa silk, silk which is farmed by not killing the silkworm.
 Maha Mala collaborates with Avani Kumaon, for the procurement of our Ahimsa silk.
 Avani is a voluntary organisation based in Uttarkhand which supports local communities to make sustainable contributions to society.
 Maha Mala also soucres Ahimsa silk for their beautiful soft tassels from Designer Weaves in Hyderabad.

-Maha Mala also supports local charities and foundations in and around Delhi, at the moment our fabric pouches are made from Khadi (organic cotton) which is earth dyed and sewn by the Ek Tara Foundation.
-Ek Tara is a foundation which provides vocational skills to underprivileged young women in delhi.
+Maha Mala supports local charities and foundations in and around Delhi, at the moment our fabric pouches are made from Khadi (organic cotton) which is earth dyed.
+We purchase this fabric from a weavers welfare association in Maharashtra and have it sewn by Sewing New Futures.
+Sewing New Futures is a foundation which provides vocational skills to underprivileged young women in the suburbs of Delhi.